 Although the area experiences extreme heat, it is counterbalanced by the ocean breeze and the shelter from the mountains against the sun.
-This, with the implementation of reservoirs and melting snow that runs down the mountain, the area also receives (and stores) some much-needed water for the vines.
+Furthermore, with the implementation of reservoirs and melting snow that runs down the mountain, the area also receives (and stores) some much-needed water for the vines.

 The soil plays an entirely different role in vine development in this region than usual.
 The primary soil types are sandy – which adds no depth to the wine.
 A certified sommelier fact: This specific soil does, however, prevents an outbreak of phylloxera – which would devastate the region’s production entirely.
-The region might not be well-known, but the grapes from this region are said to be unbeatable.
+The area might not be well-known, but the grapes from this region are said to be unbeatable.

 Bordeaux in France

 The left Bordeaux bank tends to be the region most think of when Cabernet comes to mind.
 Bordeaux is, after all, the creator of the classic Bordeaux blend – made predominantly from Cabernet.

 Bordeaux has a unique cool climate – with high temperatures in the summer months but cool air at night.
 The combination of this hot and coolness allows a perfect balance of grape ripening and the development of acidity in the grape.

 The soil in Bordeaux is either clay-and-limestone or gravel-and-sand.
 Both types allow the soil to be well-drained, creating a distinct flavor profile in the grapes.
 However, the vines in this area also face strain due to the soil type and drainage – paramount for developing quality – which is what Bordeaux Cabs are known for.